certego/ransomware_decryptors/FTdecryptor/README.md

 ```
 [Warning] In case there is any error during the decryption process all files will become unrecoverable.
-Tries to decrypt without backing up files
+Tries to decrypt without backing up files.
 This parameter is mutually exclusive with BackupPath.
 ```

 **PARAMETER BackupPath**

 ```
 Specifies the directory where the encrypted files will be backed up.
+Default = (get-location).Path + '\BACKUPftdecryptor_' + (get-date).tostring("MM-dd-yyyy")
 This parameter is mutually exclusive with Force.
 ```